kritikagarg/cs533-f25/assignments/Wright/2/READMe.md

 ## Directory Layout
 All work for this assignment is organized under `assignments/Wright/2`:

 - `server.js` — the main file that runs my web server with Express
+- `favicon_io` - contains the icon for favicon.ico
 - `README.md` — contains assignment description, directory info, and video link

 ---